Skip to main content

 1 mentions Positive Neutral Negative

-The monetization of "Cargo Cult: Shoot & Loot" is perceived as questionable, with users feeling that the game does not justify its $14.99 price tag and comes across as a cash grab.
+The monetization of "Cargo Cult: Shoot & Loot" is perceived as lacking value for its $14.99 price tag, with some users feeling it resembles a cash grab rather than a well-priced game.

 • “In the end, Cargo Cult: Shoot & Loot is far from a $14.99 title and it feels like a bit of a cash grab to me.”